dimitri-nicolo/calico/getting-started/windows-calico/limitations.md

 Felix must reprogram the HNS ACL policy attached to the pod.
 This reprogramming can cause TCP resets.
 Microsoft has confirmed this is a HNS issue, and they are investigating.

-### Service ClusterIPs incompatible with selectors/pod IPs in network policy
+### Service ClusterIPs incompatible with selectors pod IPs in network policy

 **Windows 1809 and 1903 prior to build 18317**